in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Spring MVC makes assumptions about your beans.
 If your class is ToDo, it expects the name of the object to be toDo. since, we are using todo as the name we need to add in a ModelAttribute annotation.

-##### Request processing failed; nested exception is org.springframework.beans.BeanInstantiationException: Failed to instantiate [com.in28minutes.Todo.Todo]: No default constructor found; nested exception is java.lang.NoSuchMethodException: com.in28minutes.Todo.Todo.<init>()
+### Q :  Request processing failed; nested exception is org.springframework.beans.BeanInstantiationException: Failed to instantiate [com.in28minutes.Todo.Todo]: No default constructor found; nested exception is java.lang.NoSuchMethodException: com.in28minutes.Todo.Todo.<init>()

 No default constructor found;